The Best Workouts You Aren't Doing

 Heavy ropes are starting to make their way into serious workouts across the nation.
 But you won't be jumping rope with these—instead you'll be whipping, swinging, and waving the weighted rope (it's one heavy rope tied at an anchor point, with you holding both ends at the opposite end) nonstop for a serious cardio and strength session.

 Try your hand at the ropes with a trainer, at a CrossFit location, or in EQUINOX's branded class "Whipped!"
-Watch the heavy ropes in action during a Whipped! workout here.

 What exactly is a ViPR?
 This hollow rubber tube with strategically placed hand grips is being used by personal trainers and in group fitness classes across the country, thanks to its versatility and functionality.
 Closer in design than dumbbells to something you may actually need to lift, throw, or shift (like say, your suitcase), ViPR workouts challenge your entire body as one complete unit.

 Rachel Buschert, an EQUINOX instructor who uses the tool with clients and students says, I look at it like a body bar, treadmill, Kettlebell, and medicine ball put together in one beautiful rubber tube that, with some creativity and hard work, can transform your body.
-Watch a ViPR workout in action here.

 Named after the Ancient Greek word for movement, Kinesis is a piece of resistance cable exercise equipment that allows for a wide range of movement and a huge variety of exercise patterns.
 The Kinesis wall is a four-station circuit found in gyms and health spas, or you can use the single tower version for a total-body strength and cardio workout at your gym or at home.